James Burstall

 James Burstall is a British film and television producer and Chief Executive Officer of the international group Argonon which he founded in 2011.
-Argonon has many companies within the group located in London, Los Angeles, New York City, Liverpool and Glasgow.
+Argonon has many companies within the group located in London, Los Angeles, New York City, Oklahoma and Glasgow.

 Burstall’s broadcast career credits span many genres and international territories.
 They range from reality series Mormon Love on Facebook Watch, TV shows Cash in the Attic and House Hunters International to feature-length drama An Englishman In New York.
-Argonon, through some acquisitions and joint ventures, produces entertainment shows such as The Masked Singer (ITV), dramas such as Worzel Gummidge (BBC One) and documentaries such as Dispatches (Channel 4) and Mysteries of the Abandoned (Discovery Science).
+Argonon, through some acquisitions and joint ventures, produces entertainment shows such as The Masked Singer (ITV), dramas such as Worzel Gummidge (BBC One), Hard Cell (Netflix) and documentaries such as Dispatches (Channel 4) and Mysteries of the Abandoned (Discovery Science).

 Education

 Burstall studied modern languages at the University of Bristol, studied leadership at the Said Business School, University of Oxford (2011) and Leading Changing at the Graduate School of Business, University of Stanford, California (2013).